DrParanoya/Brainfuck./README.md

 ### Examples:
 > ##
 > `C:\Users\User\Desktop\Brainfile.txt -e -?`
-> This will compile `Brainfile.txt` into `Brainfile.bfbc` with support for randomness and run it.
+> This will compile `Brainfile.txt` into `Brainfile.txt.bfbc` with support for randomness and run it.
 > ##
 > `C:\Users\User\Desktop\HelloBf.bfbc -r`
 > This will execute the BrainFuckByteCode inside the `HelloBf.bfbc` file without support for randomness.